-A lot of palm tree enthusiasts over water their palms or don’t provide enough water, because they don’t know how to check for soil moist level.
+A lot of palm tree enthusiasts overwater their palms or don’t provide enough water, because they don’t know how to check for soil moisture levels.
 They have no idea how much water their palm needs and how often to water it.

 How Much Water Does My Palm Need